 Most people know low testosterone levels can affect libido and sexual function.
-But did you know low testosterone is linked to heart problems, including heart attacks?
+But did you know low testosterone is linked to heart problems in men, including heart attacks?

 In a 2011 study published in the Journal of the American College of Cardiology, researchers analyzed testosterone levels in 2,416 men ages 69 to 81 over a five-year period.
 They found that men with the highest testosterone levels had a 30% lower risk of having a cardiovascular event than those with lower levels.

 While the researchers quickly cautioned men to not rush out and take testosterone in order to prevent a heart attack, it does illustrate the important role this hormone plays in heart health.

 The heart and blood vessels contain numerous testosterone receptor sites, suggesting this hormone is meant to support these body parts.
 Plus, low testosterone is associated with many heart risk factors, including obesity, metabolic syndrome, type 2 diabetes, and inflammation.

 Research has also demonstrated that men with low testosterone have a higher incidence of developing heart failure or having a stroke.
 And a study published in the Journal of Clinical Endocrinology demonstrated that men with low testosterone have an increased risk of developing coronary artery disease.

 Low Testosterone Is a Widespread Issue